open-telemetry/opentelemetry-collector-contrib/exporter/stackdriverexporter/README.md

 - `metric_prefix` (optional): MetricPrefix overrides the prefix of a Stackdriver metric names.
 - `number_of_workers` (optional): NumberOfWorkers sets the number of go rountines that send requests.
 The minimum number of workers is 1.
 - `use_insecure` (optional): If true. use gRPC as their communication transport.
 Only has effect if Endpoint is not "".
+- `timeout` (optional): Timeout for all API calls.
+If not set, defaults to 12 seconds.
 - `skip_create_metric_descriptor` (optional): Whether to skip creating the metric descriptor.
 - `resource_mappings` (optional): ResourceMapping defines mapping of resources from source (OpenCensus) to target (Stackdriver).
 - `label_mappings`.`optional` (optional): Optional flag signals whether we can proceed with transformation if a label is missing in the resource.